 Was my mum right when she told me I had to drink water as my wee was too dark?

-Some people have even tried serial use of a hand-held bladder scanner instead of bedside ultrasound to assess urine production, but this has little utility in the real world.
+Some people have even tried serial use of a handheld bladder scanner instead of bedside ultrasound to assess urine output, but this has little utility in clinical practice.

 So, how do we know the percentage of dehydration?

 Most studies use the percentage of body weight lost as the gold standard.
 Unless a child has been weighed recently, parents may be wildly inaccurate in their predictions.
-Researchers can categorise the percentage of dehydration by comparing their weight when they are well (in the post-illness phase) with their presenting weight.
+Researchers can quantify dehydration by comparing their weight when well (in the post-illness phase) with their presenting weight.

 per cent dehydration = baseline weight – admission weight) / baseline weight x 100